 These rules apply to all contestants entering tournament.
 Violations of any of these rules will result in an appropriate penalty or disqualification.
 It is each teams responsibility to know and completely understand the rules set forth for these tournaments.
 All contestants will be subject to a polygraph test.
 Failure to pass, or refusal to take a polygraph test will result in an immediate disqualification and be banned from all future Team Trail Outdoors LLC events.
 Protests must be in writing no more than 5 minutes after the weigh in scales have closed.
 All decisions will be made at the discretion of Team Trail Outdoors Officials and are final and are not subject to an appeal.

 Participation in Team Trail Outdoors tournaments are open to anyone with a paid membership.
 At least one member from each team must be 18 years of age or older.
 Team Trail Outdoors LLC reserves the rights to refuse entry to anyone.

-Guide Rule: Anyone that has been paid any form of compensation to guide for bass 30 days prior to the start of any TTO event will not be eligible to participate in such event
+Guide Rule: Anyone that has been paid any form of compensation to guide for largemouth, smallmouth and spotted bass 30 days prior to the start of any TTO event will not be eligible to participate in such event

 All entered boats must have all safety items required by the United States Coast Guard, a permanently mounted aeration system and no extended or raised fishing decks above the gunnel.
 All outboards shall not exceed the maximum horsepower rating of the United States Coast Guard.